Metro Rail Speed And Working of Trains Service Regularity

-(2) No Train Operator shall be booked to work a train until he has learnt the road and signed a certificate that he is fully acquainted with it and for this purpose, he shall be booked for minimum three round trips including one trip during night before being put to work the train independently.
+(2) No Train Operator shall be booked to work a train until he has learned the road and signed a certificate that he is fully acquainted with it and for this purpose, he shall be booked for a minimum of three round trips including one trip during the night before being put to work the train independently.

 DURATION NO. OF ROAD